foselab/SimulationDrivenFMEA_Bikes/README.md

 When the 'trigger type' has to be selected, you have to choose between *timed* or *conditional*.
 If **conditional** is chosen, then a condition must be defined.

-To insert a new condition, you have to:
+To insert a new *condition*, you have to:
-- Take the fault table, here you can modify the *fault list* or the *conditional list*, consider the **Conditional List**, and add the condition
+- Take the fault table, here you can modify the *fault list* or the *conditional list*, consider the **Conditional List**, and add the condition you want using the *green cross*
-- Once you've added the condition, you have to link the condition to the fault through the property inspector
+- Once you've added the condition, you have to link the condition to the fault through the *property inspector* under the *fault* part

 ## Step 4: Creating a Condition